-For a period of twenty-four (24) months from the initial date of purchase, Bailey offer a comprehensive warranty on all parts and components, as well as full coverage for any manufacturing faults forming part of the original specification of the caravan.
-The manufacturer's warranty then extends to an additional twelve (12) months on the following items:
+For a period of 12 months from the date of purchase Bailey of Bristol offer a comprehensive warranty on all parts and components as well as full coverage for any manufacturing faults.

+The 2nd & 3rd year of cover extends to these items:

-Chassis: all chassis members including corner steadies.
+Chassis; all chassis members including outriggers.